atreyasha/spp-explainability/docs/develop.md

         1.  incoporate useful SOPs such as namespace saving and printing

-        2.  issue of strange numbers of start and end tokens -\> should be replaced with pad tokens
+        2.  issue of strange numbers of start and end tokens -\> should be replaced with pad tokens which are ignored in model

     3.  run tests on s3it with slurm